ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/proposal/_index.md

 If this could be implemented, it could reduce most code as well as negotiations between designers and developers, which is revolutionary without doubt.
 {{< hint info >}}
-Some plugins (e.g. Zeplin) do a similar work but only support basic features.
+Some plugins (e.g. Zeplin) do a similar work but only support basic features and generates several versions of output code for each platform, whereas my expect is a whole multiplatform UI system.

 The Figma plugin `relay` is more powerful but outputs `Compose` which contains serious problems as blow.
 1. Works couple between designers and developers.